Newly Swissed Online Magazine

 Nov 2022: Farmer festival in Weggis

 The Sännächilbi in Weggis is hosted every five years by a local farmers' association with roots dating back to 1686.
 The next edition will be in 2027.
-During the course of this five-day farmer festival, there will be various activities such as bouldering, food stalls, and live folk music.
+During this five-day farmer festival, various activities will be such as bouldering, food stalls, and live folk music.
 But the surefire highlight is the grand parade at 1:30 PM on Sunday.

 Dimitri Burkhard